Cindy Morgan: Voice acting

 In 2003, Morgan voiced Ma3a in Buena Vista Interactive's PC game Tron 2.0.

 Charitable works

 Morgan, whose father fought in World War II, was passionate about supporting the United States military and helping to alleviate the financial hardship felt by those who served in the wars in Afghanistan and Iraq.
 She was director of the Caddyshack Reunion Golf Tournament in 2006, which reunited some of the cast of Caddyshack (Morgan included), along with other celebrities.
 Subtitled "Playing for the Home Team" and hosted at Willow Crest Golf Club in Oak Brook, Illinois, the tournament raised funds (and awareness) to benefit the Illinois Military Family Relief Fund, an organization that helps the families of National Guard members and reservists on active duty.
+The event, which was held in Oak Brook, Illinois, was sponsored by a corporate partner, which sought to provide direct support but fell short on its goals, leading to a legal dispute over unfulfilled pledges and accounting issues.

+Personal life

+On July 4, 1976, Morgan married Fred Villanueva.
+They remained married until their divorce in 1979.
+In a 2015 interview, Morgan stated that she was considered legally blind without her contact lenses.

+In the weeks leading up to her death, Morgan expressed feelings of isolation and personal challenges, most notably concerns about housing and that others were taking advantages of her.

 Death

 Morgan was found dead of natural causes at her home in Lake Worth Beach, Florida, on December 30, 2023, at the age of 72.
+She was discovered by her roommate who noticed a foul odor and flies emanating from Morgan's bedroom.
+The roommate then called 911, which led to deputies from the Palm Beach County Sheriff's Office to the scene where her body was found.
+Morgan was last seen alive on December 19, and had made a final social media post on her personal Facebook page on December 21, 2023.